-I’m unable to directly translate the Japanese term, wabi-sabi, but it basically means the ability to appreciate beauty in an imperfect world.
-This ancient Japanese philosophy celebrates different sorts of beauty, flaws and all.
+I’m unable to directly translate the Japanese term, wabi-sabi, but it basically means the ability to appreciate the beauty in an imperfect world.
+This ancient Japanese philosophy celebrates different sorts of beauty, flaws, and all.
 In fact, these “flaws” are actually cherished because of, (and not in spite of) the imperfections.

 Isn’t this inspiring!?!

-A wonderful illustration of this is the art of kintsugi.
+A wonderful illustration of this is the art of Kintsugi.